particle-iot/device-os/README.md

     dfu-util -d 1d50:607f -a 1 -s 0x00001000 -D core-firmware.bin

-Alternatively to build the project using command line option, cd to the "build" folder and run "make clean" followed by "make all".
+To build the project using command line option, cd to the "build" folder and run "make clean dependents all".